woctezuma/steam-DINOv2/README.md

 ]
 ```

-Therefore, downloaded images can be resized to 256x256 resolution before being store to disk.
+Therefore, downloaded images can be resized to 256x256 resolution before being stored to disk.

 ## References